OpenEvalProject/evals/manuscripts/elife-99473/v1/manuscript.md

 To determine possible differences to the values obtained by the 3D reconstructions, in the same tilt series binned at 24 nm (section thickness), the diameter of SVs was measured randomly by using OpenCAR as described above.
 To avoid double counts and underestimations of the diameter, the ring-shaped structure of an SV was compared on each tilted slice and only marked if it appeared largest.
 In 18 tilt series, each consisting of 9–14 tilt slices, randomly selected SBs were investigated (L1a: 8 tilt series; 16 SBs with a total of 2094 SVs; L1b: 10 tilt series; 22 SBs with a total of 3740 SVs).

-## Quantitative analysis of the astrocytic coverage
+### Quantitative analysis of the astrocytic coverage

 Although methodologically associated with the possibility of a certain degree of error, astrocytic processes around synaptic complexes were mainly identified by their relatively clear cytoplasm compared to synaptic boutons or dendritic profiles; in addition by their irregular, stellate shape, by the presence of glycogen granules and bundles of intermediate filaments (Peters et al., 1991; Ventura and Harris, 1999).
 With greater accuracy, astrocytic processes can be identified with immunolabeling, but this leads to poorer tissue preservation and resolution of cellular structures such as AZs.
 Among studies in rats (e.g. Rollenhagen et al., 2015; Rollenhagen et al., 2018) in a previous study on the human TLN (Yakoubi et al., 2019b), immunohistochemistry against glutamine synthetase, a key enzyme in astrocytes, was carried out.
 Since similar results were obtained without immunohistochemistry when identifying astrocytic processes around AZs, immunohistochemistry was omitted in the series of follow-up studies on the human TLN.

 To quantify the volume contribution of astrocytic processes in the human neocortex, the interactive software ImageJ (Schneider et al., 2012) was used.
 The first, the middle, and the last images of an individual TEM series were used for a further quantitative volumetric analysis (Source data 4, sheet 01).
 In each section of the same series used for the 3D-volume reconstructions, a grid (grid size 1×1 μm2) was placed over the TEM image, and in each square, the abundance of fine astrocytic processes was documented throughout these images and averaged.
-Using the Cavalieri method [Unbiased Stereology: Three-Dimensional Measurement in Microscopy (Advanced Methods) Paperback-January 7, 2005, by Vyvyan Howard Matthew Reed], the (absolute) volume contribution of astrocytic processes was determined according to the Cavalieri estimator:V=a(p)×∑P×t\begin{document}$$\displaystyle  V = a(p) \times \sum P \times t$$\end{document}
+Using the Cavalieri method [Unbiased Stereology: Three-Dimensional Measurement in Microscopy (Advanced Methods) Paperback-January 7, 2005, by Vyvyan Howard Matthew Reed], the (absolute) volume contribution of astrocytic processes was determined according to the Cavalieri estimator:

+$$
+V=a(p)\times\sumP\timest
+$$

 where a(p) is the size of one square (0.8×0.8 μm2), P is the number of squares counted, and t is the thickness of the slice.

 In addition, in consecutive sections spanning the complete AZ, the astrocytic coverage was evaluated under the following criteria: fine astrocytic processes were observed on (1) both sides of the AZ reaching as far as the synaptic cleft, (2) only one side of the AZ was covered by fine astrocytic processes and (3) AZs without astrocytic processes (Source data 4, sheet 02).
 Values obtained for L1 (L1a: n=3 patients; L1b: 3 patients) either for SBs terminating on dendritic spines (L1a: n=128; L1b: n=126) or shafts (L1a: n=48; L1b: n=44) were compared to L4 (n=5 patients; dendritic spines n=93; dendritic shafts n=41).
 Layer 4 was chosen because the volumetric analysis showed the highest portion of astrocytic processes in this layer compared to all other cortical layers.
 All values are given as percentages.

-## Statistical analysis
+### Statistical analysis

 The mean value ± standard deviation (SD), the median with the interquartile range (IQR), the coefficient of variation (CV), skewness, variance, and the coefficient of correlation (R2) were given for each structural parameter analyzed.
 The p-value was considered significant only if p<0.05.
 Box and Violin plots (Plotly 4.0.0 https://chart-studio.plotly.com) were generated to investigate inter-individual differences for each patient and structural parameter (Appendix 1, 2; Source data 2).